xailient-public/docs/docs/container.md

 ## Supported Options

 ### IMAGES (default=True)
 Controls whether images with predicted bounding boxes are created in the output directory for input images.
+Also controls whether individual video frames appear with bounding boxes.
 To disable this set the environment variable IMAGES to False.

 **Example:**